 Centre Island's most popular attraction is the Centreville Amusement Park, which features more than 30 rides and games.

 The best part of this park—at least for parents with young kids—is that it is geared towards kids under 12.
 All rides are appropriate for kids of this age, although some height restrictions require adult accompaniment.
 Seven rides are specifically intended for children under four and a half feet to ride alone.

 The rides are geared more towards amusing rather than scaring kids, so no crazy roller coasters here; instead, you'll find an antique Ferris wheel, pony rides, a carousel, bumper boats and more.

 Day passes for children are $27.25—$36.25, depending on height and an unlimited summer pass is only $75.00.

 Aside from Centreville Amusement Park, some other Centre Island attractions include:

-- Far Enough Farm petting zoo (open 365 days a year and FREE),
+- Far Enough Farm petting zoo is open 365 days a year and admission is free

 Where to Eat at Centre Island